Courseiva

 Why this answer

-Option C is wrong because 2-hour log backup interval exceeds RPO.
-Option E is wrong because HSR is for replication, not backup.
+Option A is incorrect because a 2-hour log backup interval exceeds the 5-minute RPO.
+Option D is incorrect because EBS snapshots provide volume-level recovery, not point-in-time database recovery.
+Option E is incorrect because SAP HANA System Replication is for high availability, not backup.

 MCQhard